-  Regular sessions of reflexology or a gentle seated aromatherapy massage can help to maintain healthy blood pressure and blood sugar levels and can often help to manage common pregnancy complaints such as swelling, headaches and digestive issues.
+Regular sessions of reflexology can help to maintain healthy blood pressure and blood sugar levels and can often help to manage common pregnancy complaints such as swelling, headaches and digestive issues.
 It is also much needed time away from the daily demands of life where the mother-to-be can have some time purely for herself ahead of what is possibly the most exhausting time in her life.

 If you are unaware of the contra-indications surrounding complementary therapies and pregnancy, it is worth noting that using essential oils during the first trimester is not advised.
 This is not because they are likely to cause a miscarriage, but purely because this period is when 80% of miscarriages occur.
 It is a distressing time and the temptation to blame something you did is great.
 The truth is that, as it is so hard to prove with a lack of published evidence, we just don't know and it is better to err on the side of caution.
 However, once the pregnancy is well established and progressing normally, aromatherapy using a gentle, carefully chosen blend of essential oils can provide a safe helping hand to reach full term in a calm, mentally prepared way.

 I often get asked how often a client should come for a treatment.
 My answer to that normally is whenever your body tells them it needs a little help.
-However, I have noticed that some ladies wait until full term and an imminent C-section to arrive on my couch!
+However, I have noticed that some ladies wait until full term and the threat of intervention to arrive on my couch!
 Much as I'd love to be able to wave a magic wand and work miracles, sadly my powers are limited!
-What I would suggest instead is, wait until your first trimester or, if you prefer, your first scan is out of the way and your midwife is happy and then plan a regular program of treatments.
-That could be monthly to start with and then increasing to, say, fortnightly as you reach your due date.
-That way we have a chance to work together to create the ideal situation for your baby to be born.
+What I would suggest instead is, wait until the end of your first trimester or, if you prefer, your first scan is out of the way and your midwife is happy and then plan a regular program of treatments.
+That could be monthly to start with and then increasing to fortnightly as you reach your due date.
+That way we have a chance to work together to create the ideal situation for your labour to go smoothly.